The Dance of the Twisted Bull: Background

 British designer Alexander McQueen was known in the fashion industry for his imaginative, sometimes controversial designs.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, themes, particularly sexuality, death, violence, romanticism, and historicism.
 His collections were strongly historicist, referencing and reworking historical narratives and concepts.
 His fashion shows were theatrical to the point of verging on performance art.
 The runway shows for his last two collections before The Dance of the Twisted Bull had both been in this mode: Voss (Spring/Summer 2001) was staged as a voyeuristic look inside a stereotypical insane asylum, while the set dressing for What A Merry-Go-Round (Autumn/Winter 2001) included an actual carousel ride.

 From 1996 to October 2001, McQueen was – in addition to his responsibilities for his own label – head designer at French fashion house Givenchy.
 His time at Givenchy was fraught, primarily because of creative differences between him and the label, and the press speculated that he would leave his contract early.
 In December 2000, before his contract with Givenchy had finished, McQueen signed a deal with Gucci, an Italian fashion house and rival to Givenchy, effectively daring Givenchy to fire him.
 (Note: They did not, but they did cancel his final catwalk show, replacing it with a pair of simple presentations to a very small number of invitees.)
 Gucci bought 51 per cent of McQueen's company with McQueen remaining its creative director.
 Twisted Bull was McQueen's first collection for his own label under Gucci.